All Episodes

 Not only is the entire European Union threatened with collapse because of the excessive debt and budget deficit policies of these countries, but the entire world economy.

-By comparison, the U.S., if it remains committed to the Obama agenda, will experience a debt to GDP ratio of 104% and an annual budget deficit of 9.7% of GDP By 2019, America will become the next Greece if these figures happen.
+By comparison, the U.S., if it remains committed to the Obama agenda, will experience a debt-to-GDP ratio of 104% and an annual budget deficit of 9.7% of GDP by 2019.

-Now the point it goes on, a couple pages, a page and a half.
+Now, the point, it goes on, a couple pages, a page and a half.

 The point here is a good one.